-The World Health Organization has declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus (the "Pandemic") which is currently affecting many parts of the world, including the United States and Texas.
+The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus has been characterized as a pandemic (the "Pandemic") by the World Health Organization which is currently affecting many parts of the world, including the United States and Texas.
 On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States in connection with COVID-19.
 On March 13, 2020, the President of the United States declared the Pandemic a national emergency and the Texas Governor (the "Governor") declared COVID-19 an imminent threat of disaster for all counties in Texas (collectively, the "disaster declarations").
+On March 25, 2020, in response to a request from the Governor, the President issued a Major Disaster Declaration for the State of Texas.

 Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster and issuing executive orders that have the force and effect of law.
-The Governor has issued a number of executive orders relating to COVID-19 preparedness and mitigation.
+The Governor has issued a number of executive orders relating to COVID-19 preparedness and mitigation, which among other things, imposed limitations on social gatherings and other activities.
 The Governor has suspended various statutes of the Texas Open Meetings Act that require government officials and members of the public to be physically present at a specified meeting location.
-This temporary suspension allows for telephonic or videoconferencing meetings of governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble larger groups of people.
-Williamson County's "stay home" order, which expired on April 30, 2020, did not prohibit homebuilding activity or the construction of utility facilities within the District.
+This temporary suspension will allow for telephonic or videoconferencing meetings of governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble larger groups of people.
 Many of the federal, state, and local actions and policies under the aforementioned disaster declarations are focused on limiting instances where the public can congregate or interact with each other, which affect economic growth within Texas.
+Homebuilding activity or the construction of utility facilities within the District are not prohibited.

-Since the disaster declarations were made, the Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide and within Texas.
-These negative impacts may reduce or negatively affect property values or homebuilding activity within the District.
+The Pandemic has negatively affected travel, commerce, and financial markets locally and globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide and within Texas.
+While any potential impact of COVID-19 upon the District cannot be quantified at this time, the continued outbreak of COVID-19 could have an adverse effect on the District's operations, financial condition or rating by impacting property tax values, the collection of ad valorem taxes, the homebuilding activity within the District including delays in obtaining construction permits for development.
 See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments - Dependence Upon the Developer, Lot Owners and Homebuilders."

-The Bonds are secured by an unlimited ad valorem tax, and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.
+The Bonds are secured by an unlimited ad valorem tax, and any material reduction in property values may require an increase in the ad valorem tax rate required to pay debt service on the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.

-The District continues to monitor the spread of COVID-19 and is working with local, state, and national agencies to address the potential impact of COVID-19 upon the District.
-While the potential impact of COVID-19 on the District cannot be quantified at this time, the continued outbreak of COVID-19 could have an adverse effect on the District's operations and financial condition.
-The financial and operating data contained herein are the latest available but are as of the dates and for periods largely prior to the economic impact of the Pandemic and measures instituted to slow it.
+The financial and operating data contained herein are the latest available but are as of dates and for periods largely prior to the economic impact of the Pandemic and measures instituted to slow the Pandemic .
+Accordingly, they are not indicative of the economic impact of the Pandemic on the District's financial condition or its rating.
 For more information regarding the District's current fund balances, see "FINANCIAL STATEMENT - Cash and Investment Balances - Table 7" and " - Current Investments - Table 8."